53 Most Popular Marketing Acronyms from A to Z

 CPM (cost-per-mille): also known as cost per thousand or CPT, it’s a term used to measure the cost of obtaining 1,000 impressions or views for a specific advertisement.

 CR (conversion rate): the number of all people who converted into the desired action. [related to CRO]

-CRO (conversion rate optimization): a process that helps to optimize your site to increase the percentage of visitors that will take the desired action on a page. [related to CR]
+CRO (conversion rate optimization): a process that helps to optimize your site or increase landing page CRO to increase the percentage of visitors that will take the desired action on a page. [related to CR]

 CTA (call to action): it is usually a button or text that seeks to encourage a visitor to perform a certain act instantly.
 For instance, buy now, register today, free download, etc.